 For more information on how this affects your data protection obligations and what you need to do, read Leaving the EU – 6 steps to take.

 What will the UK data protection law be if we leave without a deal?

 The Data Protection Act 2018 (DPA 2018), which currently supplements and tailors the GDPR within the UK, will continue to apply.

-The government also intends to incorporate the provisions of the GDPR directly into UK law if we leave the EU without a deal, to sit alongside the DPA 2018.
+The provisions of the GDPR will be incorporated directly into UK law if we leave the EU without a deal, to sit alongside the DPA 2018.

-We expect the government to use new legislation to make technical amendments to the GDPR so that it works in a UK-only context.
+New DP exit regulations have been passed which will make technical amendments to the GDPR so that it works in a UK-only context from exit day.